Azure-Samples/iot-edge-for-iiot/3-Monitor.md

     cd ~/iot-edge-for-iiot/
 	```

-//TODO: CAN WE AVOID CREATING 2 LAYERED DEPLOYMENTS AND JUST CREATE ONE - only the container registry name change. ideally, we can use $upstream everywhere, including in the top layer.

 - Update the values in the `monitor/metricsCollector-top.layered.deployment.json` file (for more details on these fields, see [this documentation](https://docs.microsoft.com/en-us/azure/iot-edge/how-to-collect-and-transport-metrics?view=iotedge-2020-11#metrics-collector-configuration)):
     - `ResourceID`: Resource id of your IoT Hub.
-See [this documentation](https://docs.microsoft.com/en-us/azure/iot-edge/how-to-collect-and-transport-metrics?view=iotedge-2020-11#resource-id) for more info.
+This is the value that we copied in the previous section.
+See [this documentation](https://docs.microsoft.com/en-us/azure/iot-edge/how-to-collect-and-transport-metrics?view=iotedge-2020-11#resource-id) for more info on this field.
-    - `LogAnalyticsWorkspaceId`: Workspace Id of your Log Analytics workspace.
-You can find it under your Log Analytics > Agents Management.
-See [this documentation](https://docs.microsoft.com/en-us/azure/azure-monitor/agents/log-analytics-agent?view=iotedge-2020-11#workspace-id-and-key) for more info.
-    - `LogAnalyticsSharedKey`: Primary key of your Log Analytics.
-You can find it under your Log Analytics > Agents Management.
-See [this documentation](https://docs.microsoft.com/en-us/azure/azure-monitor/agents/log-analytics-agent?view=iotedge-2020-11#workspace-id-and-key) for more info.

 - Replace the IoT Hub name with yours and run this command to create the layered deployment with the metrics collector module